 Carlsbad Village is the downtown commercial area of Carlsbad located right along the coast.
 The majority of the hotels and vacation rentals are in, or very close to, the village, with some properties directly on the beach and others within walking distance to the ocean.
-The well-known Carlsbad Inn, a Bavarian looking hotel at the edge of town with ocean views from some rooms, is a prime example of an ocean front hotel at the edge of town.
+The well-known Carlsbad Inn, a Bavarian looking hotel at the edge of town with ocean views from some rooms, is a prime example of an ocean front hotel.

 One of the more famous landmarks is the Alt Karlsbad Hanse House on Carlsbad Boulevard, site of the first mineral water spa in the town, a mainstay of Carlsbad since the 1880s.
 Carlsbad was named after the famous Karlsbad Spa in Europe (in the present-day Czech Republic).
 Stop by to buy some water (bring your own jug) for just $.90/gallon at the self-serve vending kiosk, or to have a massage or other treatment.

 The Carlsbad Farmer’s Market is a great place to buy local fruits and vegetables, among many other products and service.
 The market is held on Wednesdays from 3 – 6 pm on State Street between Grand and Carlsbad Village Drive (from 3 – 7 during daylight saving time).

 You’ll also find a number of bars and night spots, which can get rather rowdy on the weekends, especially in the summer months when the crowds are substantial.

-Carlsbad’s original train depot, built in the 1880s, is now the Carlsbad visitor’s center and worth a visit, both to see and as a source of information about Carlsbad, things to do and see, and so much more.
+Carlsbad’s original train depot, built in the 1880s, is now the Carlsbad Visitor’s center and worth a visit, both to see and as a source of information about Carlsbad, things to do and see, and so much more.
 There are two train stops on the Coaster (the commuter rail between Oceanside and San Diego) in Carlsbad – one at 6511 Avenida Encinitas by Poinsettia south of town, the other at 2775 State Street in the Village.
 Amtrak now also makes a number of stops in Carlsbad but offers more trains going north to LA at Oceanside a few miles to the north or from Solana Beach to the south.

 Last, but not least, Carlsbad beaches are a hit with residents and visitors alike.
 While the beach runs continuously from one end of Carlsbad to the other, about 7 miles, there are some particularly popular beaches – Carlsbad State Beach (with camping sites), Ponto and Tamarack Beach; Frazee Beach is located at the end of Carlsbad Village Drive in the Village.
 There is a cement “boardwalk” along the beach in town (atop the bluff and down below) running south from the small park as you enter the Village, offering views north to Camp Pendleton and south as far as La Jolla.

-The beaches and the boardwalk are popular all year, especially for sunset watching, but can get fairly crowded during the summer months.
+The beaches and the boardwalk are popular all year, especially for sunset watching, but can get fairly crowded during the summer months, with limited parking.
 It’s a great area to walk, ride bikes, or simply watch the surfers, pelicans and seagulls and other colorful characters that also enjoy the Southern California lifestyle that Carlsbad is so famous for.
 You’ll be charmed if you haven’t visited!
 And I suspect that most Carlsbadians are proud of their Village and love living here!
 I certainly do.